OmriBenbenisty/IML.HUJI/README.md

 - Open a PyCharm project from `LOCAL_REPOSITORY` and set the project's interpreter to be the `iml.env` environment.

 ### Using Google Colab
 One can also view and run the labs and code examples via Google Colab.
-It supports loading and running Jupyter notebooks and running using a specified Conda environemnt.
+It supports loading and running Jupyter notebooks and running using a specified Conda environment.